DIY Dog Toys: Fun, Affordable, and Tail-Wagging Good!

 Handcrafting dog toys isn’t just pocket-friendly (saving pet parents an average of 70% drop from store-bought toys), it’s also a gratifying and sustainable means of repurposing household items into new favorites for your pet.
 From tennis balls stuck in old t-shirts to delicious treat-dispensing, plastic-bottle entertaining objects, homemade dog toys can keep their mind and body busy just as well as store-bought toys.

-They are not only budget-friendly, but you can also modify toys to match your dog’s size, play preferences, and style.
-And the bonus: Crafting up toys for your pup can be a super fun and rewarding activity for you, too!
+Not only are they budget-friendly, but you can also customize the toys to suit your dog’s size, play preferences, and style.
+And what is more: Making toys for your dog can be a great time for you, as well!

 I promise there’s a DIY dog toy project that’s perfect for you and your pup!